Understanding your health

 Main causes:

-• Pregnancy and Vaginal Childbirth: The stretching of tissues during pregnancy and the baby's passage can damage the pelvic floor muscles and nerves.
+• Pregnancy and Vaginal Delivery: The stretching of tissues during pregnancy and the baby's passage through the birth canal can damage the muscles and nerves of the pelvic floor

-• Aging: Tissues naturally lose elasticity and strength with age.
+• Aging: Tissues naturally lose their elasticity and strength as we age

-• Menopause: Decreased estrogen levels affect the quality of supporting tissues.
+• Menopause: Declining estrogen levels affect the quality of supportive tissues

-• Chronic Cough: Repeated abdominal pressure weakens supporting structures.
+• Chronic Cough: Repeated abdominal pressure weakens the supporting structures

-• Pelvic Surgeries: A hysterectomy can affect supporting structures.
+• Pelvic Surgeries: A hysterectomy can affect the supporting structures

-• Connective Tissue Disorders: Conditions like Ehlers-Danlos or Marfan syndrome increase the risk.
+• Connective Tissue Disorders: Ehlers-Danlos Syndrome and Marfan Syndrome Increase the Risk

 10 Quick Tips for Understanding Your Pain